Schedule

 Keith Gray

-VP for Computational Science and Engineering, TotalEnergies
+VP of Computational Science and Engineering, TotalEnergies

 Lydia E. Kavraki, PhD